-How You Can Keep Up With the Latest SEO Trends For Fall 2022
+How You Can Keep Up With the Latest SEO Trends this Fall

 Do you ever find yourself reminiscing about the good old days when you would go home from school, blast your favorite Jimmy Eat World album, and write vengeful, yet emotionally vulnerable posts secretly dedicated to your ex on your MySpace or Xanga page?
 Yeah… neither do we…

 Years later, have you found yourself thanking the high heavens that no employer has ever successfully been able to hunt down the sophomoric rantings of your former, hormonally overactive self?
 Well, we’re here to let you know that it probably wasn’t for a lack of trying.

 Any good employer does a good Google search before hiring a new team member.
 The reason they can’t find you?
 It’s probably just because your SEO game was… let’s say, below par.

 What is SEO?

 So what exactly is SEO, and what can it do for your business, or for that matter, your Tumblr account from 2005?
 SEO simply defines which results appear in the almighty chain of the Google search hierarchy.

 We know, we know.
 SEO sounds scary, it’s full of weirdly technical terms like “Largest Contentful Paint,” “Garbitrage,” and “Astroturfing.”
 But when you actually start to understand what SEO terms describe, you’ll realize a trend—they’re overcomplicating a terribly simple concept.
 At its core, search engine optimization really just boils down to labeling your HTML elements properly, creating important content, minimizing your page’s load time, gaining clout by having other websites link back to your website, and practicing good UX design.